Mayfly277/mayfly277.github.io/_posts/2022-09-07-GOADv2-pwning-part6.md

 - To make this attack work we will need :
   - ADCS running on the domain with web enrollment enabled.
   - A working coerce method (here we use petitpotam unauthent, but an authenticated printerbug or other coerce methods will work the same)
-  - There is a useful template to exploit ESC8, by default on an active directory, it name is _DomainController_
+  - There is a useful template to exploit ESC8, by default on an active directory, its name is _DomainController_

 ![mindmap_adcs_esc8.png](/assets/blog/GOAD/mindmap_adcs_esc8.png)